 - supporting new generation investment in NSW.

-Around $2 billion of the MOU supports initiatives that reduce emissions in non-electricity sectors.
-These include:
+Around $2 billion of the MOU supports initiatives that reduce emissions in non-electricity sectors, including:

-- $450 million from the Commonwealth’s Climate Solutions Fund to NSW based projects that support businesses, farmers and land managers to take practical, low cost abatement actions
+- a $450 million allocation from the Australian Government's Climate Solutions Fund to NSW based projects that support businesses, farmers and land managers to take practical, low cost abatement actions

 - a $450 million Emissions Intensity Reduction Program to support large NSW-based sources of emissions to transition their plant, equipment and other assets to low emissions alternatives